jclry1/An-Gairdin---MS1/README.md

 # An Gáirdín
 ![Testing An Gairdin](assets/images/readme-images/angairdin-multidevice.png)

+OK.
 An Gáirdín is an ecology and education center located in Portumna, Co Galway, Ireland.

 The organisation runs a small organic market garden and orchard and also has a dedicated educational space for running courses and workshops.
 These range from spirituality to organic gardening to plastic pollution and climate change.